cjdrake/bvwx/doc/source/installation.rst

 BVWX releases are hosted on `PyPI <https://pypi.org>`_ at https://pypi.org/project/bvwx.

-This page explains how to install BVWX using various methods.
+This chapter explains how to install BVWX using various methods.

 With pip